ozwillo/ozwillo-doc/_includes/6-api-reference.md

 ### Data History
 {: #s6-api-data-history}

 This endpoint allows to retrieve older versions of Resources, since the time when historization was enabled ("dcmo:isHistorizable" : false in its model).
+Using it requires the `datacore` [scope](#s1-scopes).

 Have a look at the Datacore's [History API reference](https://data.ozwillo-preprod.eu/dc-ui/index.html#!/dc/findHistorizedResource_get_13) in its live Swagger technical Playground ([how to get access](#s2-online-experimentation)) and try it out there.